Welcome to Louisiana’s Dual Enrollment resource.

 Courses are available for scientists, mechanics, writers, film producers, lawyers, musicians, artists, doctors, and much, much more.
 College and university campuses offer exciting facilities and equipment to practice hands on learning and real-world application.
 Dual enrollment courses taken at a student’s own high school (which is also possible) conveniently offer courses across English, math, science, history, art, and technology subjects.
 Browse your options here.

-Step 1: Talk to your High School Counselor
+Talk to your School Counselor

-Step 2: Complete a Dual Enrollment Application
+Complete a Dual Enrollment Application